Taboola (TBLA)

 Taboola was roughly breakeven when averaging the last five years of quarterly operating profits, one of the worst outcomes in the business services sector.

-This quarter, Taboola generated an operating margin profit margin of 1.3%, in line with the same quarter last year.
-This indicates the company’s overall cost structure has been relatively stable.
+This quarter, Taboola generated an operating margin profit margin of 8.4%, down 1.2 percentage points year on year.
+This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share